How Safe Is Your School's Reopening Plan? Here's What To Look For

 If you're considering sending your child back to school this fall or in the coming months, start with assessing both your own family's personal risk and the level of spread in your community.
 The American Federation of Teachers says it doesn't consider in-person school to be safe unless fewer than 5% of coronavirus tests in an area are positive.
 As of late July, that one benchmark disqualified eight of the 10 largest public school districts in the country.

-If your family is relatively healthy, and local numbers look good, here's how to weigh the key elements of a school reopening plan.
+If your family is relatively healthy and local numbers look good, here's how to weigh the key elements of a school reopening plan.

 1) Getting To School: Riding The Bus

 Look for: Limited capacity and physical distancing.
-Plus masks!
+Plus masks

 Buses combine several risk factors for spread: Kids are in a closed space, for an extended period of time, often with poor ventilation.